 My only negative from the trip was food.
 I am (mainly) vegetarian.
 I found Iran to be absolutely meat obsessed, with no understanding of the concept of vegetarianism.
 Twice in the week I ordered a vegetable stew, only to have it arrive with lamb floating in it.
 On explaining to one waiter that I didn’t want to eat it because of the lamb, his response was merely to spoon it out onto a side plate!

-I have travelled a lot, and was in danger of becoming a jaded “been there, done that, bought the t-shirt” type of traveller, but Iran was something completely different and new to me.
+I have travelled a lot, and was in danger of becoming a jaded “been there, done that, bought the t-shirt” type of traveler, but Iran was something completely different and new to me.
 I strongly recommend anyone to visit Iran and to have all your misconceptions blown out of the water by a fascinating, friendly country with absolutely loads to see!

 My recent 8-day trip to Iran was one of the most impressive and memorable travel experiences I’ve had, and there have been many over the years.
 I traveled with 4 friends from the USA, China and India, accompanied by our local tour guide and driver.